Practice Support Program

 The chiropractor explores the CSCs by completing a self-assessment tool called the Competency Assessment.

-After completing the Competency Assessment, chiropractors review a report generated as a reflection on their practice and identify professional development areas.
+After completing the Competency Assessment, chiropractors can review a generated report reflecting opportunities for professional development.

 - My identified learning needs and interests are: (Here registrants will be asked to phrase their learning needs and interests as goals.)